-- 1. Energy Star Certified Whole-Unit HVAC, up to 15 points awarded - 2.
-Energy Star Certified Kitchen Appliances, up to 15 points awarded - 3.
-Energy Star Certified Exterior Doors and Windows, up to 15 points awarded - 4.
+- 1. Energy Star Designated Whole-Unit HVAC, up to 15 points awarded - 2.
+Energy Star Designated Appliances and Kitchen Range Hoods, up to 15 points awarded - 3.
+Energy Star Designated Exterior Doors and Windows, up to 15 points awarded - 4.
 Stove Top Fire Suppression or Prevention, up to 15 points awarded - 5.
-Energy Star Certified LED Light Fixtures, Ceiling Fans, and Bath Exhaust Fans, up to 10 points - 6.
-Energy Star Certified Washer and Dryer, up to 20 points i.
+Energy Star Designated LED Light Fixtures, Ceiling Fans, and Bath Exhaust Fans, up to 10 points awarded i.
 Describe the grantee's required priority for funding based on the extent to which the application makes use of non-federal funding sources.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

-For projects requesting HTF, without LIHTC and with or without HOME, application points will be Annual Action Plan awarded for the federal funds requested in relation to the total project costs.
-LEVERAGE-PROPOSED HOME AND/OR HTF FUNDS REQUEST RELATIVE TO TOTAL HOME and/or HTF PROJECT COSTS EQUALS: (maximum 30 points) Less than or equal to 20%30 Greater than 20% to less than or equal to 40%20 Greater than 40% to less than or equal to 60%10 Greater than 60% to less than or equal to 100%0
+For projects requesting HTF, with or without HOME, application points will be awarded for the federal funds requested in relation to the total project costs.

+LEVERAGE-PROPOSED HOME AND/OR HTF FUNDS REQUEST RELATIVE

+TO TOTAL HOME and/or HTF PROJECT COSTS EQUALS: (maximum 30 points)

+Greater than 20% to less than or equal to 40%......20

+Greater than 40% to less than or equal to 60%......10

+Greater than 60% to less than or equal to 100%......0